Spring 2017 Faculty and Administrative Staff Meeting

-Fall semester was marked by the visit of the team from the Higher Learning Commission of the North Central Association.
+Fall semester was marked by the visit of the team from the Higher Learning Commission.
 The site visit team expressed appreciation for all who took time to meet with them.
 The final vote has yet to occur, but I have confidence in the process and in our institutional quality.
 We remain a strong institution which is mission focused and a force for development in this state.
 We continue to fulfill the mission outlined by the Board of Incorporators at our founding in 1965.
 That Board described then ISUE’s purpose as one “to influence the ever changing needs of both the southern region and the entire state in meaningful ways.”
 It is the good work of everyone in this room and our support staff which defines the excellence of USI.

 Our strengths as a university are gaining national and even international recognition as you saw (and joyfully heard) by the wonderful performance of our Chamber Choir at our Fall meeting, fresh from their top prize success at the Mayo International Choral Festival in Ireland.
 Also, as a result of nomination by colleagues at the University of Virginia, the College of Nursing and Health Professions garnered the NEXUS award for excellence in Interprofessional Practice and Education.
 These are examples of the quality of learning and dedication to mission that exists across this campus, in every college, in every division, in every office.